Diet and Dementia: What Foods Increase or Decrease Alzheimer’s Risk?

 The Mediterranean diet* is high in vegetables, beans, fruit, and nuts, and low in meat and dairy.
 But what are the protective components in the diet?
 Looking at the research, the important dietary differences seem to be the high plant consumption and the lower fat consumption.

 China has the lowest fat intake and lowest Alzheimer’s rates and the United States has the highest fat intake and highest Alzheimer’s rates.
 Looking closer, the type of fat does matter.
 Harvard researchers found that higher saturated fat intake was associated with a poorer trajectory of cognition and memory.
-Women with the highest saturated fat intake had 60 to 70% greater odds of worst change on brain function.
+Women with the highest saturated fat intake had 60 to 70 percent greater odds for the worst change on brain function.

 Foods high in saturated fat: Beef, lamb, pork, butter, cheese, sausages.
 These are the foods to avoid.